Freedom in a Fashion Franchise

 Apricot Lane was designed to fill that niche, operating its franchises as true boutiques: Owners are granted a free hand to sell whatever they choose--usually in very limited quantities--while capitalizing on economies of scale and franchisee networking.
 "Flexibility and franchising--you usually can’t say those two words in the same sentence," says Petersen, who opened the first Apricot location in 2007.
 "You have to allow franchisees to buy according to local demographics and taste.
 Things are very different from a fashion perspective between New York and North Dakota."

 So far, Apricot Lane has opened 64 locations, including stores at Disney theme parks, and there are plans to open 50 more in 2012.
 We asked Petersen about his passion for fashion.

 "Franchised boutique" seems like an oxymoron.
-Can your
+Can your brand be both?

 In the beginning, we tried to keep tight control on what our franchisees sold.
 They had to get approval to buy items.
 But we realized quickly that we were approving everything.
 We have corporate buyers in our headquarters, but we found we have great buyers all over the U.S.--they’re called franchisees.
 We have a monthly conference call about buying and talk about what’s working.
 All our best finds come from franchisees.

 Our customers don’t want to see racks and racks of the same clothes.
 We have signs that say, "Buy it now, because it won’t be here next week."
 That keeps customers coming in more frequently.